SansGuidon/bookmarks/README.md

 * [The Knowledge Project](https://www.fs.blog/the-knowledge-project/) - Podcast by Shane Parrish to uncover frameworks YOU can use to learn more in less time, make better decisions, and live a happier and more meaningful life.
 * [Armon Dadgar](http://www.se-radio.net/2017/12/se-radio-episode-311-armon-dadgar-on-secrets-management/) - [Podcast] (2017) SE-Radio Episode 311: Armon Dadgar on Secrets Management
 * [John Sonmez](https://talkpython.fm/episodes/show/71/soft-skills-the-software-developer-s-life-manual) - (2016) Episode #71: Soft Skills: The software developer's life manual
+* [Dacher Keltner](https://www.fs.blog/2018/03/dacher-keltner-power/) - [Podcast] Survival of the Kindest: Dacher Keltner Reveals the New Rules of Power | how to feel good with simple tricks + learn about high jen behaviors + empathy and positive influences

 # Psychology
 > News